Sons of Temperance

-1. To shield brothers from the evils of intemperance.
+1. Shield brothers from the evils of intemperance.

-2. To provide help in times of sickness or death.
+2. Provide help in times of sickness or death.

 The Sons of Temperance was also a mutual insurance company.
 It paid $30.00 to the family of each brother who died.
 It paid $15.00 to the family of each brother whose wife died.

-Brothers were required to visit any sick brother at least once a day.
-Any brothers who were ill were identified at each meeting of the brotherhood.
+Brothers had to visit any sick brother at least once a day.
+And the names of any brothers who were ill were announced at each meeting of the brotherhood.

 The Sons of Temperance spread rapidly during the 1840s.
 It had over 5,000 chapters in the U.S., England, Ireland, and Australia.

 Blocker, J.S., et al. Alcohol and Temperance.
 Santa Barbara, CA: ABC-CLIO, 2003.